fw-dev/useful_dashboard_info/README.md

 > Please create a unique access token (API Key) for the Extra Metrics module

-> Note: the extra-metrics-config command is created by installing the filewave-extra-metrics package; you will need the full path to this command if you are using sudo.
+> Note: the extra-metrics-config command is created by installing the filewave-extra-metrics package; you will need the full path to this command if you are using sudo because sudo typically drops the existing PATH statement.

 Once you have the API key; use the following commands to configure the server properly (you need to re-run this if the DNS name or API key changes).